 The Blood Transfusion Department is situated within the Pathology Department on the first floor of Barnsley Hospital NHS Foundation Trust.

-Details of tests and other services, together with the turnaround time for tests.
+The pages in this section outline general information concerning the department.
+This includes team contacts and telephone numbers, details of tests and other services and the turnaround time for tests.
 Although laboratory turnaround times are shown, experience has indicated that unexpected circumstances may result in delays in the transmission of results.

 Out of Hours

-The Consultant Haematologists are available via the hospital switchboard and radio pagers – ask for the clinical haematologist on-call.
+The Consultant Haematologists are available via the hospital switchboard – ask for the Consultant Haematologist on-call.

-The Blood Transfusion Department refers work to NHSBT Red Cell Immunohaematology laboratory and Histocompatibility and Immunogenetics laboratory in Sheffield.
-The laboratories are CPA accredited.
+The Blood Transfusion Department refers work to the NHS Blood and Transplant Red Cell Immunohaematology Laboratory and Histocompatibility and Immunogenetics Laboratory, in Sheffield.
+The laboratories are UKAS accredited.